We’re here to make life better for the 5.7 million carers across the UK.

-Caring is such an important part of life.
-It’s simply part of being human.
-Carers are holding families together, enabling loved ones to get the most out of life, making an enormous contribution to society and saving the economy billions of pounds.
+Carers are holding families together, enabling those they care for to get the most out of life, making an enormous contribution to society and saving the economy billions of pounds.

-Yet many of us are stretched to the limit – juggling care with work and family life, or even struggling with poor health ourselves.
-We often find it difficult to make ends meet if we’re unable to work or if we’ve reduced our working hours to care.
+Yet many are stretched to the limit – juggling care with work and family life, struggling to make ends meet and often battling with poor health themselves.

-Looking after someone can be tough, but you’re not on your own.
-Carers UK is here to listen, to give you expert information and advice that’s tailored to your situation, to champion your rights and support you in finding new ways to manage at home, at work, or wherever you are.
+Looking after someone can be a rewarding experience.
+It can also be tough, lonely and bewildering.
+But you’re not on your own.
+Carers UK is here to listen, to give you expert information and guidance, to champion your rights and support you in finding new ways to manage at home, at work, or wherever you are.